devbird007/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Containerize the Frontend

 ### Run NPM Install
-Ensure to run the `npm install` command before building the container since it needs to copy the contents of node_modules
+Ensure to run the `npm install`(or `npm i`) command before building the container since it needs to copy the contents of node_modules

 ```
 cd frontend-react-js